enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/resources.rst

 Singletons
 -------------

 One parameter is special: it is named "singleton".
-If not present, it is considered to be 'false'.
+Default is 'false'.
 If 'true', the creation and caching of the resource is made by the engine itself in its own class context, and not inside the payload's context (i.e. classloader).
 It is useful for the following reasons: